whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 >
 > Thus, load events (and for that matter unload events) do fire for each body part loaded.

 Can you notice the bit about the load events: "_load events [...] do fire for each body part loaded._"?
-It seems that each received MJPEG frame should emit the `load` event... _Brave_ only emits the one for the first frame, but _Firefox_ seemingly does!
+It seems that each received MJPEG frame should emit the `load` event... _Brave_ only emits the one for the first frame, but _Firefox_ seemingly does emit on all frames!

 Here are the relevant bits of the "[process a navigate response](https://html.spec.whatwg.org/multipage/browsing-the-web.html#process-a-navigate-response)"-section from the HTML spec: